E1 vs. E2 elimination reactions

 Geometric Isomerism

 Geometric Isomerism Alkenes show the geometric isomerism which is denoted by E/Z-isomers.
 These differ in the orientation of different atoms or substituents across the double bond.
 They are also referred as stereoisomer particularly diastereomers.
 For example, 2-butene has two geometric isomers.
 They also differ in physical properties.
-The prefix “Cis” or “Z” comes from […]
+The prefix “Cis” or “Z” comes from Latin […]

 Markovnikov’s Rule